AI4Bharat/2022.ai4bharat.org/content/pages/language-understanding.md

         text: >-
           Benchmark for zero-shot and cross-lingual evaluation of various NLU tasks in multiple Indian languages.
-      - icon:
-          color: ''
-          style: float
-          name: ''
-        title: Here's Another Feature
-        comingSoon: false
-        updated: false
-        text: >-
-          This is where you might talk about the feature, if this wasn't just filler text.
     _template: featuresAlt
   - quote: Datasets
     author: Anoop K